wmo-im/wis2box-training/documentation/docs/en/practical-sessions/adding-gts-headers-to-wis2-notifications.md

     - configure a mapping between filename and GTS headers
     - ingest data with a filename that matches the GTS headers
     - view the GTS headers in the WIS2 notifications
+    - used the FM-12 SYNOP form to manually add GTS headers to a WIS2 notification

 ## Introduction